-J • • • A.2.1 Understand and use the symbols: =, <, <<, >>, >, \propto , \sim .
+A.1.10 Understand measures of dispersion, including standard deviation and range Candidates may be tested on their ability to: calculate the standard deviation understand why standard deviation might be a more useful measure of dispersion for a given set of data e.g.where there is an outlying result A.1.11 Identify uncertainties in measurements and use simple techniques to determine uncertainty when data are combined Candidates may be tested on their ability to: A.2 - a lgebra A.2.1 Understand and use the symbols: =, <, <<, >>, >, <, ~.
 No exemplification required.
-A.2.2 Change the subject of an equation Candidates may be tested on their ability to: use and manipulate equations, e.g. magnification A.2.3 Substitute numerical values into algebraic equations using appropriate units for physical quantities Candidates may be tested on their ability to: use a given equation e.g. Simpson's-index of diversity [D = 1 - (∑(n/N)2] A.2.4 Solve algebraic equations Candidates may be tested on their ability to: solve equations in a biological context, e.g. cardiac output = stroke volume x heart rate A.2.5 Use logarithms in relation to quantities that range over Candidates may be tested on their ability to: several orders of magnitude use a logarithmic scale in the context of microbiology, e.g. growth rate of a microorganism such as yeast A.3 - gr raphs A.3.1 Translate information between Candidates may be tested on their ability to: qiapilical, liulilelical allu understand that data may be bresented presenting data, bar charts, histograms, graphs and scattergrams A.3.3 Understand that y = mx + c represents a linear relationship Candidates may be tested on their ability to: predict/sketch the shape of a graph with a linear relationship, e.g. the effect of substrate concentration on the rate of an enzyme-controlled reaction with excess enzyme A.3.4 Determine the intercept of a graph Candidates may be tested on their ability to: read off an intercept point from a graph, e.g. compensation point in plants A.3.5 Calculate rate of change from a graph showing a linear relationship Candidates may be tested on their ability to: calculate a rate from a graph, e.g. rate of transpiration A.3.6 Draw and use the slope of a tangent to a curve as a measure of rate of change Candidates may be tested on their ability to: use this method to measure the gradient of a point on a curve, e.g. amount of product formed plotted against time when the concentration of enzyme is fixed A.4 - ge eometry and trigonometry A.4.1 Calculate the circumferences, surface areas and volumes of regular shapes Candidates may be tested on their ability to: calculate the circumference and area of a circle calculate the surface area and volume of rectangular prisms, of cylindrical prisms and of spheres e.g. calculate the surface area or volume of a cell
+A.2.2 Change the subject of an equation Candidates may be tested on their ability to: use and manipulate equations, e.g. magnification A.2.3 Substitute numerical values into algebraic equations using appropriate units for physical quantities Candidates may be tested on their ability to: • use a given equation e.g. Simpson's- index of diversity $[D = 1 - (\sum (n/N)^2]$ A.2.4 Solve algebraic equations Candidates may be tested on their ability to: solve equations in a biological context, e.g. cardiac output = stroke volume x heart rate A.2.5 Use logarithms in relation to Candidates may be tested on their ability quantities that range over several orders of magnitude to: • use a logarithmic scale in the context of microbiology, e.g. growth rate of a microorganism such as yeast A.3 - gı raphs A.3.1 Translate information between graphical, numerical and algebraic forms Candidates may be tested on their ability to: understand that data may be presented in a number of formats and be able to use these data, e.g. dissociation curves A.3.2 Plot two variables from experimental or other data Candidates may be tested on their ability to: • select an appropriate format for presenting data, bar charts, histograms, graphs and scattergrams A.3.3 Understand that $y = mx + c$ represents a linear relationship Candidates may be tested on their ability to: predict/sketch the shape of a graph with a linear relationship, e.g. the effect of substrate concentration on the rate of an enzyme-controlled reaction with excess enzyme A.3.4 Determine the intercept of a Candidates may be tested on their ability graph to: read off an intercept point from a graph, e.g. compensation point in plants A.3.5 Calculate rate of change from a Candidates may be tested on their ability to: graph showing a linear calculate a rate from a graph, e.g. rate relationship of transpiration A.3.6 Draw and use the slope of a tangent to a curve as a measure of rate of change Candidates may be tested on their ability to: use this method to measure the gradient of a point on a curve, e.g. amount of product formed plotted against time when the concentration of enzyme is fixed A.4 - ge A.4 - geometry and trigonometry A.4.1 Calculate the circumferences, Candidates may be tested on their ability to: surface areas and volumes of calculate the circumference and area of regular shapes a circle calculate the surface area and volume of rectangular prisms, of cylindrical prisms and of spheres e.g.calculate the surface area or volume of a cell